Very common on ads for diet foods. "Zero" is also seen as better than "diet" for getting the male demographic.

 Buldings in downtown Milwaukee typically have "basement", "ground floor", and "first floor".
 One side of the building will typically have an entrance on the "ground floor", the other side will have an entrance on the "first floor".
 This has to do with changes in elevation between streets.

-In motorsports, or at least in F1, a driver would have the number zero because the reigning champion retired, hence no number 'one'.
+In Formula One, a driver would have the number zero because the reigning champion retired, hence no number 'one'.
 The last time this happened was in 1994, when Alain Prost, the 1993 champion, retired, leaving Damon Hill with the number zero.

 While playing for Aberdeen FC Hicham Zerouali had '0' as his shirt number.
 At least until the SPL outlawed it.